Unconventional Path to Becoming an Eagle Squadron Pilot

 Polaris Refresher Squadron 7.
 Squatting in front – Jim Peck.
 Standing left to right: Lewis Loudin, John Lynch, Robert Sprague, Kenneth Holder, Don McLeod and Hugh Brown.
 On wing left to right: James Coxetter and Forrest Cox.
 Spartan Executive “advanced trainer” in background.

 Squadrons 8, 9, and 10 were the last classes before the winds of change arrived.
 As with earlier classes, all of their training at Polaris had been conducted in civilian airplanes that had been there since the Refresher program started in December 1940.
+These three squadrons had eight members who served in an Eagle Squadron and one member, Jackson Barrett Mahon, went on to achieve Ace status.
 In the first 10 months of the program, 77 pilots had been successfully trained in the first 10 Squadrons at Polaris and 36 had or would become Eagles.
 Four of those 36 would achieve Ace status.

 Lend Lease Act – March 11, 1941